oliverhext/socketsPython/README.md

 netstat -an

+lsof gives you the COMMAND, PID (process id), and USER (user id) of open Internet sockets when used with the -i option.

+lsof -i -n

 # Buffer and streams

 When we have message bigger than our buffer size and we wish to maintain the connection.
 If the buffer is exceed the connction will close.
 In order to overcome this we can use a HEADER.
 This will tell the client how much data we are going to send.
 A fixed length HEADER + msg.
+The first n bytes of data will be the header data, which will include the length of the message which the client will is to receive.

-The following example:  bufferServer.py and bufferClient.pu
+The following example:  bufferServer.py and bufferClient.py

-lsof gives you the COMMAND, PID (process id), and USER (user id) of open Internet sockets when used with the -i option.

-lsof -i -n

 References: